 To help attract the perfect freelancer, you need to ensure that you have the best brief.
 With competition for the best talent so high, and with the world moving towards freelance working, your brief needs to be accurate and eye-catching.

-We have come up with tips, to enable you to write a great brief using our tried and tested method using 'B-E-S-T':
+We have come up with tips, to enable you to write a great brief using our tried and tested method called 'B-E-S-T'.

 Your brief should be thoroughly detailed, but to the point.
 Your background is a key section, as not only does this set the tone of your brief, it helps give freelancers a good idea of what they are walking into.
 It enables them to understand what you are trying to achieve and also an idea of how long the contract will last, to see whether or not they will be available for that amount of time.
 This may also influence their day rate, if the contract is long term.